top of page

 Top

-LID Landscaping
+LID Landscaping (Rainscaping)

-Plants are an effective resource.
+Plants are an Effective L.I.D.
+Resource.

 The amount of area covered by plants affects the amount of water that will infiltrate the soil.